danielfm/cl-zipper/README.markdown

 ## License

-Copyright (C) Destaquenet Technology Solutions
+Copyright (C) Daniel Fernandes Martins

 Distributed under the New BSD License.
 See COPYING for further details.